Edward Borein

-Introduction

 John Edward Borein (1873-1945) was an American etcher, painter and illustrator from California.
 He extensively travelled the western United States working as a cowboy before transitioning to become a full-time professional artist.
 He spend his early artistic career working in studios between Oakland, California and New York, New York.
 Later in his career, Borein resided in Santa Barbara California where he worked for over 20 years.
 His artwork depicted Spanish Colonial California, the American Frontier, and Mexico.

-Early life (1873-1904)
+Early life (1873–1904)

 John Edward Borein was born on October 21, 1873, in San Leandro, California.
 His maternal grandfather was "one of the most famous horsemen in Alta California".
 Borein's father was a sheriff's deputy in Alameda County and he was later elected Alameda County Recorder.
 Borein took to art at an early age and he quickly became fascinated with the American Frontier.
 He rejected more traditional careers including law enforcement, and after a brief flirtation as a saddler's apprentice, at the age of 17 he found work as a cowboy in 1893.
 At his mother's insistence, Borein returned home after a year doing ranch work and spent a month at the San Francisco Art Association Art School, after which he promptly resumed ranching.
 He worked on the land for two decades.
 Borein worked in 1894 as a vaquero on the Jesus Maria Rancho (later known as Vandenberg Space Force Base).
 Borein honed his love of the American Frontier and art having spent time working on different western ranches from Canada to Mexico and Guatemala.
 It was in 1896 when Borein was encouraged to send a few of his drawing into The Land of Sunshine, a magazine published by Charles Lummis.
 A short while later, Borein received a check in the mail, and several of his drawing were published in August edition of The Land of Sunshine.
 Borein worked on the ranches during the day, sketching when he could, and further practicing his art in the evening.
 However, despite finding some success publishing his early work, he continued to resist settling down and focused on his true love, working as a cowboy.
 In 1903, toward the end of his cowboy days, Borein found himself working on the 500,000 acre Hacienda Babicora in the employ of Mrs. Phoebe Hearst, mother of publisher William Randolph Hearst.